 - 5.13.2 The payloads on-board IRS satellites include advanced imaging sensors operating in four spectral bands in the range of 0.45 to 0.86 micrometers.
 IRS-P2, launched by India's own PSLV on October 15, 1994, followed by IRS-P3 launched again by PSLV on March 21, 1996 carrying LISS-II payload, X-ray astronomy payload for scientific exploration as well as a German Space Agency's remote sensing Modular Opto-electronic Scanner has joined IRS-1A, IRS-1B and IRS-1C in enhancing the remote sensing services. - 5.13.3 The satellite control centre located at Bangalore, along with ground stations at Lucknow and Mauritius, regularly tracks and monitors IRS satellites.
-The data reception station of the National Remote Sensing Agency (NRSA) at Shadnagar near Hyderabad receives the satellite data.
-Processing and distribution of the data is carried out by NRSA at its facilities in Hyderabad. - 5.13.4 Data from IRS satellites are used for several applications such as agricultural crop acreage and yield estimation, drought monitoring and assessment, flood mapping, landuse and land cover mapping, wasteland management, water resources management, ocean/marine resources survey, urban planning, mineral prospecting, forest resources survey, etc. A unique application project, Integrated Mission for Sustainable Development (IMSD), which integrates remote sensing data obtained from satellites with data obtained from conventional methods and collateral socio economic information, has also been launched which will mainly use IRS data for rural development at microlevel. - 5.14.1 GSLV: Development of the Geosynchronous Satellite Launch Vehicle, GSLV, capable of launching 2,500 to 3,000 kg class communication satellites into geostationary transfer orbit, is now under way.
-GSLV is derived largely from PSLV by replacing the six solid propellant strap-on motors with four liquid propellant strapon motors (derived from the second stage of PSLV) and replacing the upper two stages of PSLV with a single cryogenic stage.
-The first developmental flight of GLSV is planned in 1998. - 5.14.2 Development of Cryogenic Engine is one of the crucial technological elements of GSLV.
+The data reception station of the National Remote Sensing Agency (NRSA) at Shadnagar near Hyderabad receives the satellite data, Processing and distribution of the data is carried out by NRSA at its facilities in Hyderabad. - 5.13.4 Data from IRS satellites are used for several applications such as agricultural crop acreage and yield estimation, drought monitoring and assessment, flood mapping, landuse and land cover mapping, wasteland management, water resources management, ocean/marine resources survey, urban planning, mineral prospecting, forest resources survey, etc. A unique application project, Integrated Mission for Sustainable Development (IMSD), which integrates remote sensing data obtained from satellites with data obtained from conventional methods and collateral socio economic information, has also been launched which will mainly use IRS data for rural development at microlevel. - Launch Vehicle, GSLV, capable of launching 2,500 to 3,000 kg class communication satellites into geostationary transfer orbit, is now unpropellant strap-on motors with four liquid propellant strapon motors (derived from the second stage of PSLV) and replacing the upper two flight of GLSV is planned in 1998. - 5.14.2 Development of Cryogenic Engine is one of the crucial technological elements of GSLV.
 ISRO has already developed one tonne cryogenic engine and has successfully tested it on-ground.
 Further developmental work in realising full scale cryogenic engine is in progress.